devyash2930/ShopSync-SE/README.md

 - The growth of e-commerce has not only changed the way customers shop, but also their expectations of how brands approach customer service, personalize communications, and provide customers choices.
 - E-commerce market has prompted cut throat competition amongst dealers, which is discernable through the price patterns for products of major market players.
 Price cuts are somewhat of a norm now and getting the best deal for your money can sometimes be a hassle (even while online shopping).
 - This is what Shopsync aims to reduce by giving you an easy to use, all in one place solution for finding the best deals for your products that major market dealers have to offer!
-- Slash in its current form is for students who wish to get the best deals out of every e-commerce site and can be used by anyone who is willing to develop an application that consumes these web APIs.
+- ShopSync in its current form is for students who wish to get the best deals out of every e-commerce site and can be used by anyone who is willing to develop an application that consumes these web APIs.
 - Future scope includes anything from a web application with a frontend or any Android or IOS application that utilises these Web APIs at their backend.
 Anyone can build their own custom application on top of these web APIs.

 :golf: Future Roadmap